 - Pour the peach drink in the cups with the fruit.
 Stir the mixture to make sure that all the fruit is covered with liquid.

-- Place in freezer until popsicles are frozen.
+- Place in freezer until popsicles are frozen, about 3 hours.

 - Fill the popsicle cups almost to the top with fruit before you add liquid.
 Otherwise all the fruit just floats to the top (which ends up being the bottom once they are frozen).